SystemsApproach/private5g/arch.rst

    to make a pass that emphasizes that perspective.

    The last section needs to accomplish two things.
-One is to explain that we have several degress of freedom in how the individual componets are deployed/distributed, but then zero in on the enterprise and private deployments.
+One is to explain that we have several degrees of freedom in how the individual components are deployed/distributed, but then zero in on the enterprise and private deployments.
 The second is to explain that the system as a whole has to be managed and operated, but then zero in on best practices in cloud-based managed services.